 For bird watching, these are often very cumbersome to move around the way you will need to.
 For sports fans that are in the same location, you may find a purpose for these but they may be hard to get to your seats, especially with tight security.

 Right in the middle of the pack are field binoculars.
-They tend to be usable for just about any hobby with more reasonable power and a smaller, lighter package.
+They tend to be used for just about any hobby with more reasonable power and a smaller, lighter package.
 They aren’t the smallest but are far from what spotting binoculars weigh.

 With powers that can reach the high teens or even as much as 20x, these are quite strong and capable of seeing anything at a good distance.
 This makes them a great choice for most any outdoor enthusiast who doesn’t mind a little extra weight.